ShakhSaidov/RATle/README.md

-# RATle (pronounced as "rattle")
+# RATle

-A Remote Associates Test in game-format similar to Wordle.
+RATle -  pronounced as "rattle" - A Remote Associates Test in game-format similar to Wordle.

 Data taken from [remote-associates-test](https://www.remote-associates-test.com/).